usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 ~~~~~~~~~~~~~~~~~

 The ``ns3::McpttPttApp`` is the core component of the MCPTT model.
 It is the
-object used to manages calls and provide an API with functions that would be
+object used to manage calls and provide an API with functions that would be
 available to a user like, starting a call, releasing a call, entering an
 emergency alert, etc. It also houses a few entities to help simulate the
 behavior of how an MCPTT application may be used.
 This class also implements